syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Editing.md

 {% endhighlight %}

 ## Cursor behavior

-When the cell enters into edit mode, cursor is placed based on [SfDataGrid.EditorSelectionBehavior](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~EditorSelectionBehavior.html) property.
+When the cell enters into edit mode, the cursor is placed based on the [SfDataGrid.EditorSelectionBehavior](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~EditorSelectionBehavior.html) property.

-* SelectAll – selects the text of edit element loaded inside cell.
+* SelectAll: selects the text of edit element loaded inside the cell.
-* MoveLast – places the cursor at the last of edit element loaded inside cell.
+* MoveLast: places the cursor at the last of edit element loaded inside the cell.

 {% highlight c# %}
 //Selects all the text in the edit mode